 Daniel holds a B.Arch from the Universidad Iberoamericana graduating top of his class in 2006.
 He was a visiting student at the M.Arch II program at SCIArc, a fellow from the National Council for Science and Technology and recognized as a Young Talent by the National Fund for Culture and Arts.
 In 2011, with the support from the Fulbright program and the Brockman Foundation, he obtained a Master in Science of Architecture Studies and a Master in City Planning with an Urban Design Certificate from MIT.

-Prior to his enrollment in post professional degree programs, he worked as Unit Chief at the Secretariat of Urban Development and Housing in Mexico City, taught mid level undergraduate design studios at the Universidad Iberoamericama and freelanced for a few firms including Fernado Romero/LAR and Enrique Norten/TEN Arquitectos.
+Prior to his enrollment in post professional degree programs, he worked as Unit Chief at the Secretariat of Urban Development and Housing in Mexico City, taught undergraduate design studios at the Universidad Iberoamericama, and worked as junior designer at Fernado Romero/LAR, Enrique Norten/TEN Arquitectos, and Jose Castillo/Arquitectura911sc.
 In 2003, along with partner Gabriel Morales he founded IAM, a group of design along which he has been involved in over 40 projects spanning a dozen countries.
 As a curator and researcher, he was involved with the 2006 Venice Biennial and the 2007 Lisbon Triennial among others.
-Additionally, he has been research assistant, teaching faculty, lecturer and critic at the Universidad Iberoamericana, MIT and U Penn, and, over the last eight years, has written over 30 essays on the nature of design for several publications.
+Since 2005, Daniel writes about design topics for a broad audience in magazines such as Fahrenheit, Arquine, and Domus.
+His academic papers have been published by MIT's Thresholds and UVA's Lunch design journals.
+He is currently member of the editorial board of the New Geographies Journal, editorial adviser for Domus Mexico, and a fellow of the Energy Consortium at Harvard University Center for the Environment.
+Additionally, he has been research assistant, teaching faculty, lecturer and critic at the Universidad Iberoamericana, MIT, U Penn, and Harvard.

 Harvard University, Cambridge, MA, US, Doctor of Design